Student Activities Finance Committee

 - Perform all other duties deemed necessary and proper to ensure a functional and uniform process.

-- No student may serve on the Finance Committee without participating in all mandatory training and SAFC orientation activities.
+- No student can serve on the Finance Committee without participating in all mandatory training and SAFC orientation activities.

 at-large representatives and an unlimited number of ranked alternates